gkdivya/MCP_LLM_Tools_Calling/README.md

 - Chain multiple tools together using LLM planning
 - Use Google's Gemini model to interpret natural language requests

+## Function Calling and Structured Prompting

+### Function Calling
+Function calling allows LLMs like Gemini to interact with external tools and APIs.
+Instead of generating text responses, the model:
+- Understands when to call specific functions
+- Provides necessary parameters to execute actions
+- Acts as a bridge between natural language and tool execution

+This project demonstrates how to use function calling to:
+- Access external tools defined in the MCP server
+- Transform user requests into structured function calls
+- Chain multiple function calls together for complex operations

+### Structured Prompting
+Structured prompting ensures consistent, predictable outputs from LLMs by:
+- Defining specific output formats (JSON, XML, etc.)
+- Constraining responses to follow predetermined structures
+- Enabling reliable parsing and processing of model outputs

+In this project, structured prompting helps ensure that function parameters are properly formatted and validated before execution.

 ## Components

 - `mcp_server.py` - MCP server with tools for: